Getting Started With Dataframe in R

 Paste function

-Paste converts its arguments ( via as.character) to character strings and concatenates them (separating them by the string given by sep ).
-If the arguments are vectors, they are concatenated term-by-term to give a character vector result.
+The "paste" function converts its arguments (via as.character) to character strings and concatenates them, separating them by the string given by "sep."
+If the arguments are vectors, they are concatenated term-by-term to produce a character vector result.

 product <- "tshirt"